simoninireland/introduction-to-epidemics/src/progress.md

 the value of $R$ therefore have huge effects.

 It's true that $R = 1$ is the critical value, below which an epidemic dies out.
-But it doesn't follow from this that an R$ value slightly over 1 is "pretty much 1" and so not a worry.
-That non-linearity means that even a small excess in $R$ can lead to a large outbreak.
+But it doesn't follow from this that an $R$ value slightly over 1 is "pretty much 1" and so not a worry. **That non-linearity means that even a small excess in $R$ can lead to a large outbreak**.
 This has implications for epidemic control too: reducing the $R$ value to just below 1 isn't an indication that everything will then be fine, as a small increase may set things off again.